-Where’s the value in having benefits if employees don’t know what they are or how to use them?
-Here are a few tips on how to improve benefits communication with a mobile workforce:
+Where’s the value in having benefits if employees don’t know what they are, how to use them, or when to take action?
+Here are a few tips on how to improve engagement with benefits communication with a mobile workforce:

 Schedule Automated Reminders

 Many benefits are centered around deadlines—the biggest example being open enrollment.
-This period is when workers are eligible to make changes to their healthcare benefits, making it one of the most important aspects of any successful benefits program.
+This period is when workers are eligible to change their healthcare benefits, making it one of the most important aspects of any successful benefits program.

 Unfortunately, many HR departments struggle with getting colleagues to enroll or make changes on time.
-This is often due to employees, especially non-desk employees, not receiving vital information in a timely manner, including open enrollment deadlines.
+This is often due to employees, especially those on the front line, not receiving vital information in a timely manner.
+That includes open enrollment deadlines.

 Send Confirmation Campaigns

-Read receipts are useful, but they don’t require confirmation that something has been read.
-For critical matters, such as participating in open enrollment, you need confirmation that a message or document has been read or a video has been viewed.
+Frontline employees are busy.But, for critical matters, such as participating in open enrollment, businesses need confirmation that a message has been read or a document/video has been viewed.

 Distribute Employee Surveys

-One key way to improve benefits communication is by simply asking colleagues what is most convenient and useful for them.
-With a mobile platform, you can distribute polls and employee surveys to elicit quick feedback about current communications and how they can be more effective.
+With a mobile platform, companies can distribute polls and employee surveys to elicit quick feedback and learn how they can be more effective.

-Creating employee surveys and compiling responses may sound time-intensive (and it is when physical questionnaires are involved), but new digital workplace tools make the process so easy you’ll wonder how you did it any other way.
+Creating employee surveys and compiling responses sounds time-intensive (and it is when physical questionnaires are involved).
+But new digital workplace tools make the process so easy you’ll wonder how you did it any other way.

 Or, if there isn’t a “one size fits all” solution, employees can be segmented into targeted groups so they will receive more relevant content.